kenscripts/UniAmp/README.md

 ***Main Outputs***: uni_seq.sc.fasta and other intermediary files \
 ***Dependencies***: nucmer, bedtools
 ### Select unique reference sequence
 The output from `uni_seq.sh` can produced many unique reference sequences.
-This depends on how many query genomes were compared and how similiar these query genomes were to the reference.  \
+This depends on how many query genomes were compared and how similiar these query genomes were to the reference genome.  \
 \
 For the later steps in the UniAmp pipeline, unique reference sequences are manually entered in the online graphical interface of Primer-BLAST.
 As a result, it is convienent to only have 1 or a few unique reference sequences to use.  \
 \